The AWS Section Toolkit is intended to provide Section Officers with the information and resources needed to support Section activity.

 Worried your Section won’t be able to fundraise as it has in the past due to COVID-19 -related disruption?
 Check out this article which highlights ways in which online events could lead to meaningful relationship building and fundraising.

-And do not hesitate to reach out to me should you need support at any point along the way.
+And do not hesitate to contact Darrill A. Gaschler, Sr. Manager, Sections and Student Chapters should you need support at any point along the way.